miscellane/hub/development/spark/README.md

 javac --version
 ```

-### Setting Environment Variables
+### Environment Variables: Java

-The variable of interest is the `JAVA_HOME` variable, which depends on the installation directory string, i.e.,
+The environment variable of interest is the `JAVA_HOME` variable, which depends on the installation directory string, i.e.,

 ```shell
 sudo update-alternatives --config java